“Another world is not only possible, she is on her way.

-I was inspired to offer to help organize this session because of the experience Sobaz of iMOVe and a program participant had.
+I was inspired to offer to help organize this session because of the experience with co-op learning Sobaz of iMOVe and a program participant had.
 The experience Sobaz and the participant had was not a good one as mentioned before.
 The instructors were mainly older, white men and almost all of the other participants were white.
 The materials featured were also euro-centric.
 This led to me thinking more needs to be done to include BIPOC people in the co-op movement in Canada.

 11. 2nd Congress Session

 For Congress 2022, I suggested a joint panel and discussion event called:

 Exploring Diverse Approaches of Curriculum to Support Broader Learning about Co-operation and Co-ops

 In this interactive joint session co-hosted by the Canadian

 Association for the Study of Co-operation (CASC) and the

 Canadian Association for the Study of Adult Education